-Students needing a reference from Bellin College personnel must provide the following information in writing by letter, or Reference Request Form.
+Students needing a reference from Bellin College personnel must complete a Reference Request Form.
 Any student with a "Hold" placed on their records can not receive a reference.
-The Reference Request Form is also available from the Student Service Office.
+The Reference Request Form is available from the College website or the Student Service Office.